Your Guide to a Health Refresh

-Winter is officially over and it's time to start considering what your intentions are for spring and summer.
 What do you want to see in the mirror?
 How do you want to feel?
 What do you want your relationship with food to look like?
 A new season means a fresh opportunity for change.
-This spring is your chance to come alive again and find a renewed sense of well-being.
+This fall and winter is your chance to come alive again and find a renewed sense of well-being.

 Follow this guide for easy at-home health fixes, herbs you can grow indoors year-round, a surplus of fresh seasonal foods, and a few healthy recipes.